Home » Popular Posts » DIY Command Center Wall for Busy Moms

 A kitchen command center is a centralized place to put mail, keys, grocery lists, meal plans, and a family calendar.

-Our kitchen has been feeling really cluttered thanks to mail, meal plans, shopping lists, school fliers, keys, and everything else dropped on it throughout the day.
-The problem was, we didn’t have a designated spot for these items.
+The problem was, that we didn’t have a designated spot for these items.
 I knew I needed to set up some type of wall organizer.

 Learn how to make your own functional parent command center!